MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/take-snapshot-save-booking-hololens.md

 To take a snapshot, select the **Camera** icon (or say "Remote Assist, Camera"), and then air tap (or say "Snap") to take the photo.

-## Save a snapshot to OneDrive or an open a Dynamics 365 Field Service booking
+## Save a snapshot to OneDrive or an open Dynamics 365 Field Service booking

 ![Screenshot of the HoloLens field of view, showing an image with the option to save to OneDrive or save to booking.](media/remote-assist-field-service-save-image-HL.png)